MadhavKauntia/my-notes/backend/database/fundamentals-of-database-engineering.md

 - Updates that move rows from a partition to another are slow and sometimes fail
 - Inefficient queries could accidentally scan all partitions resulting in slower performance
 - Schema changes can be challenging

+## Database Sharding

+Database Sharding is simply horizontal partitioning of data in a database onto separate database server instances to spread the load.

+The server instance to read or write from is decided using _Consistent Hashing_.

+**Difference between Horizontal Partitioning and Sharding:**

+- HP splits a big table into multiple tables within the same database whereas sharding splits it into multiple tables across multiple database servers
+- The table name changes in HP whereas in sharding, everything remains the same except the server

+**Advantages:**

+- Scalability
+- Security (users can access certain shards)
+- Optimal and smaller index size

+**Disadvantages:**

+- Complex client
+- Transactions across shards cannot be done
+- Rollbacks
+- Schema changes are hard
+- Joins

+**When should you consider Sharding?**

+- If reads from a table are getting slower due to high number of rows, consider Horizontal Paritioning
+- However, if your database just cannot handle the increased load, coonsider Replication
+- Finally, if the above methods are not enough, consider Sharding